LiemDQ/houdini/doc/architecture.md

 # Architecture
-This document discusses the rationale behind of the architectural decisions behind Estate.
+This document discusses the rationale behind of the architectural decisions behind Houdini.

 ## Why template metaprogramming?